kaushikappani/brightness-control/README.md

-# brightness-control
+# Brightness-control || Adaptive brightness
-Change laptop brightness with node js and arduino
+Change laptop brightness automatically based on the current lighting conditions with node js and arduino
 ## modules used
 * serialport
 * brightness